Advising & Counseling Center

 Confidential Reporting Procedures

 If you are the victim of a crime and do not want to pursue action within the college system or the criminal justice system, you may still want to consider making a confidential report.
-With your permission, the chief or a designee of College Police can file a re- port on the details of the incident without revealing your identity.
-The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to ensure the future safety of yourself and others.
-With such information, the college can keep an accurate record of the number of incidents involving students, determine if there is a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community to potential danger.
+With your permission, the chief of Campus Police or his or her designee can file a report on the details of the incident without revealing your identity to the extent permitted by law and/or policy.
+However, for reports involving sexual misconduct, confidentiality cannot be guaranteed and the incident will be reported to the director of Institutional Equity.
+The purpose of a confidential report is to comply with your wish to keep the matter confidential while taking steps to ensure the future safety of yourself and others.
+With such information, the college can keep an accurate record of the number of incidents involving students, determine whether there is a pattern of crime with regard to a particular location, method or assailant, and alert the campus community to potential danger.
+However, the college’s attempt to investigate and act upon a confidential report are limited by the request for confidentiality.
 Reports filed in this manner are counted and reported in the annual crime statistics for the institution.

 Mandated Reporters and Exemptions

-- chief and deputy chief of College Police and all college
+- Chief and deputy chief of Campus Police and all Campus Police officers and patrol officers

 - Student Services directors and assistant directors